mytechia/linux_wifi_config/README.rst

 This package contains all the needed files for a modern Linux distribution.
 It assumes systemd.

-The main.py is wrapped in a small script: wrapped in a small script: wifi_control.
+The main.py is wrapped in a small script: wrapped in a small script: wificonfig.

 A .service file is needed in order to launch this script: wificonfig.service.